MicrosoftDocs/ATADocs/ATPDocs/deploy/remote-calls-sam.md

 ---
-title: Configure SAM-R to enable lateral movement path detection
+title: Configure SAM-R to enable lateral movement path detection | Microsoft Defender for Identity
-description: Explains how to configure Microsoft Defender for Identity to make remote calls to SAM ms.date: 03/28/2023 ms.topic: how-to
+description: Learn how to configure Microsoft Defender for Identity to make remote calls to SAM ms.date: 06/12/2023 ms.topic: how-to
 ---